wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_client_server/client_server_pipelining.md

 **[A.3.2.p2.5]** Going more extreme, say now that the latency to Server #1 is 1 millisecond, but that the client program has  not been updated and still uses a 100KB buffer.
 Can  you come up with a rough estimate of how long the data transfer will take?
+Show your work.
 Check your answer in simulation.
 Do the two numbers agree?

 <div class="ui accordion fluid">